AmiranIV/Breast_Can_analyze_py/README.md

-# Breast_Can_analyze_py
-Working on a data set of Breast cancer with python using deep libraries and cool visual analysis tools
+#Deep Learning, on a Breast Cancer Data set.

 ##UPDATE
 Unfortenatly I couldn't Upload the notebook file , so I modified the code that you can still see the process.